 Very Ripe Bananas – The secret to a full-flavored banana cake is very ripe bananas.
 The ones you might not necessarily want to eat but are great in baked goods made with bananas.
 The more ripe and spotty, the more sweet and flavorful.

 And did I mention the frosting?
 OMG!

 The Cream Cheese Frosting is simply to die for!
-The frosting is a combination of cream cheese, butter, vanilla, salt, cinnamon, powdered sugar and some half & half for easy spreading consistency.
+The frosting is a combination of cream cheese, butter, vanilla, salt, cinnamon, powdered sugar, and some half & half for easy spreading consistency.
 Talk about melt in your mouth delectable, this frosting sends an already moist and delicious cake right over the top.

-This Banana Cake is moist and dense like any made from scratch banana cake should be, and it’s topped with a fluffy cinnamon cream cheese frosting.
+This Banana Cake is moist and flavorful like any made from scratch banana cake should be, and it’s topped with a fluffy cinnamon cream cheese frosting.
 Your friends & family will devour this delicious cake.

 - 3 cups all-purpose flour

 - 1 teaspoon baking powder